alephium/www/src/content/blog/Alephium-Multisig-GUI-is-here-4b23bec7e2f/index.md

 ![](image_746cce6d77.jpg)

-- <span id="a2cb">Navigate to <a href="https://alephium.github.io/alephium-toolkit/" class="markup--anchor markup--li-anchor" data-href="https://alephium.github.io/alephium-toolkit/" rel="noopener" target="_blank">Create Multisig Wallet</a></span>
+- Navigate to <a href="https://alephium.github.io/alephium-toolkit/" class="markup--anchor markup--li-anchor" data-href="https://alephium.github.io/alephium-toolkit/" rel="noopener" target="_blank">Create Multisig Wallet</a>
-- <span id="693e">Choose a name for your multisig wallet</span>
+- Choose a name for your multisig wallet
-- <span id="fc07">“Add Signer” and input all “public keys” from each signer (and name them correctly!).
-Add as many as there are potential signers.</span>
+- “Add Signer” and input all “public keys” from each signer (and name them correctly!).
+Add as many as there are potential signers.
-- <span id="c5f5">Choose the number of signatures required to send a transaction (2 out of 3, 3 out of 5, or any M out of N): this is the quorum required by your multisig to actually send a transaction.</span>
+- Choose the number of signatures required to send a transaction (2 out of 3, 3 out of 5, or any M out of N): this is the quorum required by your multisig to actually send a transaction.
-- <span id="0007">Click on “Create Multisig”</span>
+- Click on “Create Multisig”
-- <span id="4237">The next screen shows a recap of the multisig’s configuration.
-Check that it’s all good.</span>
+- The next screen shows a recap of the multisig’s configuration.
+Check that it’s all good.
-- <span id="7222">Click “Export”: this will copy the wallet information you need to send back to all other signers so that they can import it.</span>
+- Click “Export”: this will copy the wallet information you need to send back to all other signers so that they can import it.

 #### **3 — Import the multisig wallet**